jlarge11-demos/terraform-route53-cloudfront-s3/README.md

 This project provides a way to quickly stand up an AWS S3 static website by using Terraform with a Terraform Cloud backend.
 When everything is created, you will have the following...

 * An S3 bucket that contains the static content for your site.
-* An CloudFront distribution that sits in front of your S3 bucket.
+* A CloudFront distribution that sits in front of your S3 bucket.
 * An Origin Access Identity that the CloudFront distribution will use to authenticate to your S3 bucket.
 * An SSL certificate that gets added to your CloudFront distribution.
 This will be validated with DNS.
 * A Route53 hosted zone for your site.